 The figure for 2018 exceeded 12,000.
 Our fair skin type and increased longevity increase rates of skin cancer.

 Melanoma is much more prevalent in younger people

 Melanomais the fourth most common invasive cancer in Ireland and it accounts for 5.2% of all malignant neoplasms in women and 3.9% in men.
-Over 1,200 cases are diagnosed per year.
+Per year we diagnose over 1,200 cases.

 Incidence has increased by 112% for females and 253% for males since 1994.
 By the year 2040 it is projected that incidence will further increase by up to 327% in males and by up to 175% in females when compared with 2010 incidence.

 Melanoma is disproportionally high in younger people.
 Men and women between 15-44 years were responsible for 20-27% of all melanoma cases.